 - Batting Practice

 These drills are a progression that builds off the other one and forms a solid routine that teaches young catchers how to frame pitches.
 Framing is essential for younger catchers as it will improve reflexes and give them a working knowledge of how strike zones differ from umpire to umpire.
-Start slow and work towards game speed scenarios.
+Start slow and work toward game-speed scenarios.

 The Shadow Drill for Youth Catchers